 In preparing its proposal, the Commission carried out extensive consultations of stakeholders.
 High-level conferences, seminars and interviews were organised during the 2015-2017 consultation process.
 A public consultation was carried out at the end of 2016.
 The main issues on which stakeholders had common views related to unsatisfactory working conditions for drivers, distortion of competition and the regulatory burden for road-transport operators and national authorities.
 They supported clarifying the rules, harmonising interpretation, and strengthening enforcement and cooperation between Member States.
 The problem of adequate rest facilities was also underlined by stakeholders.
 Many of these issues were also set out in the Confederation of European Business (BusinessEurope) 2016 position paper.
-The latter also highlighted the need for legal certainty and the fight against illegal practices.

-In its 2017 position paper, the European Association of Craft, Small and medium-sized Enterprises (UEAPME) observed, on one hand, that social legislation in the RTS protected workers' rights and enhanced road safety, but on the other, did not eliminate unfair competition.
-This was due to the lack of clarity of certain provisions and diverging national interpretation and enforcement practices.
-UEAPME asked for harmonisation and clarification, in particular with regard to the regular weekly rest period and the co-liability principle.
+A year later, in November 2017, BusinessEurope published comments on the mobility package.
+It welcomed the legislative initiative to create a level playing field, reduce red tape and make rules enforceable.
+BusinessEurope welcomed the redistribution of rest periods but observed that the ban on taking a regular rest period in the vehicle could only be upheld if infrastructure (secure parking areas, accommodation facilities) allowed.

+In its February 2018 position paper, the European Association of Craft, Small and medium-sized Enterprises (UEAPME) noted that the Commission initiative was a step in the right direction but that there was still a need for improvement.
+It called for more flexibility, in particular for more tolerance for minor infringements on driving and rest times.
+UEAPME proposed to allow drivers to take their regular weekly rest in their truck, provided they had access to secure and certified facilities and parking areas.
+It also supported the idea of granting exemptions to construction companies, which only transport equipment and workers for a specific construction site in a limited geographical area.

 The European Association for Forwarding, Transport, Logistics and Customs Services (CLECAT) expressed similar views on social legislation in road freight transport in its 2016 position paper.
 In its subsequent 2017 position paper on the European Commission's road package initiatives, CLECAT once again insisted on the need to clarify some provisions, enhance implementation and enforcement, add some flexibility, for instance, with regard to weekly rest periods, and reinforce mutual cooperation between Member States.
 CLECAT published a consolidated opinion in September 2017.
-In spring 2017, the International Road Transport Union (IRU) published its 'Policy observations on the revision of the EU road transport legislative framework'.
-On social rules, the IRU expressed the view that clarification and simplification, together with more efficient enforcement would be a better option than introducing new legislative acts.
-It suggested for instance that rules on digital tachographs, weekly rest in the cabin, and extended daily driving times needed further clarification.
+After the endorsement of the provisional agreement by the co-legislators in December 2019, CLECAT expressed its concern on the ban on taking regularly weekly rest in the cabin and questioned how it could be implemented, considering the lack of alternative accommodation.